MingLiiii/CaughtCheating/README.md

 ### Quick Start

-Follow these steps to prepare your dataset, run inference, and evaluate results:
+Please follow these steps to prepare your dataset, run inference, and evaluate results:

 #### Step 1: Convert Annotations from JSON to JSONL